djparentx/R36S-dArkOSRE-CPU-Overclock/README.md

-This is a live patcher version of R36S DarkOS CPU Overclock by teacupx that can be run offline and on the device without need for a Windows PC.
+This is a live patcher version of R36S DarkOS CPU Overclock and R36S DarkOS Extreme CPU Overclock by teacupx that can be run offline and on the device without need for a Windows PC.
 It creates backups of all files before over-writing.
 If your dtb file is named differently than in the DTB variable in the script change it to match your dtb name before running the script.

 ex.
 DTB="rk3326-r36s-linux.dtb"

+It also makes the necessary edits to /boot/boot.ini to enable easy changes.
+The default is set to 1368 Mhz

-Change your overclock speed by editing /boot/boot.ini  (ie. max_cpufreq=1368)
+Change your overclock speed by editing /boot/boot.ini, find `max_cpufreq=1368` in the bootarg line and change to any valid value.

 Valid overclock speeds:
 - 1368 Mhz (default)